12 Top-Rated Ski Resorts in Vermont, 2023

 Mad River Glen does make a concession to snowmaking, strategically placing snow guns to cover the 15 percent of trails that allow access to the upper mountain, where nature provides the snow.

-For real nostalgia (or maybe a moment to fully appreciate modern lifts), ride Mad River Glen's single-chair lift.
 Families love its non-commercial, kid-friendly atmosphere; its handy single base area; and plenty of blues and greens for beginning skiers.
 Boarders need to stop at the rental shop for a pair of skis: it's one of only three areas in North America that don't allow snowboarding.

 There is no on-slope lodging, but plenty nearby.
-The Mad River Barn is handy to Mad River Glen and The Hyde Away Inn, on Rte 100, convenient to both Mad River Glen and Sugarbush, offers budget-friendly rooms, retro ski-dorm bunk rooms, and a restaurant.
+The Mad River Barn is handy to Mad River Glen and The Hyde Away Inn, on Rte 100, convenient to both Mad River Glen and Sugarbush, and offers budget-friendly rooms, retro ski-dorm bunk rooms, and a restaurant.

 Address: 1840 Sugarbush Access Road, Warren, Vermont